capturemathan/ReviseWithMe/README.md

 ## Installation Steps
 1. Install Textblob and Flask in Python.<br />
-2. Replace the IP address in the APP with your localhost.<br />
+2. Replace the IP address in the APP with your localhost.
+Found in res->values->strings.xml<br />
 3. Start Answering :)<br />